Where to Get a Personal Loan?

 Where Can You Get a Personal Loan?

-Personal loans are generally available through three main markets: banks, credit unions, and online lenders.
-(There are also other types of personal loans available through physical storefronts and online, such as payday loans and pawnshop loans, but it’s usually worth avoiding these sorts of loans for reasons we’ll discuss in a minute.)
+In terms of where to get a personal loan, these loans are generally available through three main markets: banks, credit unions, and online lenders.
+(There are other types of personal loans available through physical storefronts and online, such as payday loans and pawnshop loans, but it’s wise to avoid these options.
+You’ll learn why in a minute.)

 Banks

-Both national and regional banks often offer personal loans, which you may be able to apply for online or in person.
-A bank may be the first choice for consumers who are already account holders at that institution, especially since the loan amount can be automatic — and likely quickly — deposited directly into their checking account.
+National and regional banks often offer personal loans, which you can typically apply for online or in person.
+A bank may be the first choice for consumers who are already account holders at that institution, especially since the loan amount can usually be deposited quickly and directly into their checking account.

 Credit Unions

-Credit unions are another popular option for personal loan seekers — though generally, these loans are only available to those who are already credit union members.
+Credit unions are another popular option for where to source a personal loan — though generally, these loans are only available to those who are already credit union members.

 Each credit union has its own eligibility requirements to open an account or otherwise do business with it, which may be based on where you live or what industry you work in.
-However, if you do have access to a credit union, you may find some of the lower interest rates and more favorable terms available there than at other financial institutions.
+However, if you do have access to a credit union, you may find lower interest rates and more favorable terms there than at other financial institutions.

 Recommended: Is It Hard to Get a Personal Loan?